Ecgberht of Ripon: Life

 In 684, he tried to dissuade King Ecgfrith of Northumbria from sending an expedition to Ireland under his general Berht, but he was unsuccessful.

 While in Ireland, Ecgberht was one of those present at the Synod of Birr in 697, when the Cáin Adomnáin was guaranteed.

 Ecgberht had influential contacts with the kings of Northumbria and of the Picts, as well as with Iona, to which he moved around 716.
 He attempted to persuade the monks there to adopt the Roman Easter dating.
 He died on Iona at the age of ninety, on the first day that the Easter feast was observed in this manner in the monastery, on 24 April 729.

 His feast day in the Roman Catholic Church, 24 April, is found in both the Roman and Irish martyrologies, and in the Metrical Calendar of York.
-Although he is now honoured simply as a confessor, it is probable that St Ecgberht was a bishop.
+Although he is now honoured simply as a confessor, it is probable that Ecgberht was a bishop.

+In the Eastern Orthodox Church, his feast day is celebrated on January 5.

-Saint Ecgberht ought not to be confused with the later Ecgberht, Archbishop of York, or Egbert of Lindisfarne.
+Ecgberht ought not to be confused with the later Ecgberht, Archbishop of York, or Egbert of Lindisfarne.